effector/effector/docs/introduction/core-concepts.md

 Could network requests lead to exception?
 For sure.
 Could timers lead to exception?
 Yes.
 Could third-party API's(eg. maps) lead to exception?
 Of course.
-Could even for-loops with custom throw inside lead to exception?
+Could work with local Storage lead to exception?
+Yes[link to mdn] Could even for-loops with custom throw inside lead to exception?
 Yeah!

 These situations require a container which could produce `.done` event in case if side-effect managed to avoid exceptions and `.fail` event if not.